-Today’s medical technology is absolutely fantastically mind-bendingly incredible.
+Today’s medical technology is absolutely fantastic.
 New diagnostic devices are invented almost as fast as we can imagine them.

 A hundred fifty years ago, the only tool a doctor had to test your heart was his (or her) ear.
 Doctors of the day could detect basic abnormalities of the heart’s rate, rhythm, or strength.
 Now, with echocardiograms and even more advanced methods, we can differentiate a subtle range of cardiac problems that was unimaginable in the mid-1800’s.